Valerie E. Caproni: Federal judicial service

-On November 14, 2012, President Obama nominated Caproni to serve as a United States District Judge of the United States District Court for the Southern District of New York, to fill the seat vacated by Judge Richard J. Holwell, who resigned in early 2012.
+On November 14, 2012, President Barack Obama nominated Caproni to serve as a United States District Judge of the United States District Court for the Southern District of New York, to fill the seat vacated by Judge Richard J. Holwell, who resigned in early 2012.
 On January 2, 2013, her nomination was returned to the President, due to the sine die adjournment of the Senate.
 On January 3, 2013, she was renominated to the same office.
 Her nomination was approved by a voice vote of the Senate Judiciary Committee on June 13, 2013.
 The Senate confirmed Caproni's nomination by a 73–24 vote on September 9, 2013.
 She received her commission on December 2, 2013.
+She assumed senior status on January 7, 2025.